p-o-f/overnight-map/README.md

 # [Overnight Map](https://www.247map.app)

-CURRENTLY DOWN, WILL PATCH AFTER VACATION

 [This](https://finviz.com/map.ashx), but with 24/5 data where applicable.
 Hosted on a Google Cloud VM (Compute Engine) instance.

-To do list:
+To do list *not a priority right now, but will work on it:
 - add basic db to track # of unique visits
 - fix scaling so figures can actually render on mobile
 - add auto-start on boot / auto-restart on crash (via systemd; currently using tmux + manual reboots if something goes wrong)